We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 • Being flummoxed by the furore over newsreader Judy Bailey’s salary

-• Acknowledging that there is no true objectivity in the media
+• His thoughts on whether there is true objectivity in the media

 This video was first uploaded on 9 August 2011, and is available under this Creative Commons licence.
 This licence is limited to use of ScreenTalk interview footage only and does not apply to any video content and photographs from films, television, music videos, web series and commercials used in the interview.